ogazitt/coreos-hpcloud-docs/index.md

 ## CoreOS Image

-The stable CoreOS image is already registered as a partner image in glance with the name CoreOS.
+The stable CoreOS image is already registered as a partner image in glance with the name ```CoreOS```.

 To use an image from a different channel (beta or alpha), follow the directions in the CoreOS [guide][coreos-guide].